logo for nutrition-and-you.com

 Selection and storage

-If grown in the backyard, celeriac will be ready to harvest by August; and available until December.
-In the stores, Celery roots are readily available in the native farm markets and in some up-markets from September to April.
-Buy medium size tubers measuring about 3-4 inches in diameter.
-Look for smooth, even surface roots, as they are easy to peel and have subtle flavor.
-Avoid large, over-matured roots and roots with surface cracks.
+Buy medium-sized tubers measuring about 3-4 inches in diameter.
+Look for smooth and even surface tubers, as they are easy to peel and possess subtle flavor.
+Avoid large, over-matured roots and those with surface cracks.

 Preparation and serving methods

 To prepare, just scrub and wash the root in cold running water to remove off surface sand and soil.
-Mop dry using absorbent cloth.
-Trim off top and base.
-Then cut the entire tuber into four quarters.
-Slice off the outer skin using thick knife.
-Like potato, it turns brownish discoloration upon exposure to air.
-Just rub a lemon or orange slice over the cut surface to prevent it.
-Chop the white flesh into cubes, slices as you desire before adding to the recipes.
-Boiled celeriac can be mashed and added to vegetables.
+Mop dry using an absorbent cloth.
+Trim off top end and base.
+Then cut the entire tuber into quarters or cubes.
+Scrape off its outer skin using a thick knife.

 Here are some serving tips: